-- It is essential that plans are realistic but the Plan neither justifies the figures used nor explains how any shortfall would be ameliorated. - I support the CPRE's conclusion that the Oxfordshire SHMA is utterly disproportionate and unrealistic. - The NPPF requires the economic, social and environmental aims to be pursued 'jointly and simultaneously'. - The SHMA is heavily influenced by the Oxfordshire SEP.
-Because this has not been subject to any public consultation, the growth targets have been effectively excluded from the local planning process, and there has been no opportunity to assess the economic, social and environmental aims. - The risk of serious harm from over-allocation is great.
-Builders' preferences for green field land will lead to a more dispersed pattern of development, will put inappropriate pressure on rural Oxfordshire and will fail to encourage urban investment and regeneration.
-This will be damaging to Oxfordshire as an attractive business location and as a place to live.
-In particular, the damage to areas such as Cumnor will be irreversible - The emphasis on new build means that the vast majority of new households cannot afford to buy or rent new houses at market prices.
-More thought should be given to changing current housing market and industry structures to provide genuine solutions to those in need of affordable housing. - 6.
-Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified at 5 above where this relates to soundness.
+- It is essential that plans are realistic but the Plan neither justifies the figures used nor explains how any shortfall would be ameliorated. - The NPPF requires the economic, social and environmental aims to be pursued 'jointly and simultaneously'.
+The SHMA is heavily influenced by the Oxfordshire SEP.
+Because this has not been subject to any public consultation there has been no opportunity to assess the economic, social and environmental aims. - Builders' preferences for green field land will lead to a more dispersed pattern of development and will fail to encourage urban investment and regeneration.

+6. Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified at 5 above where this relates to soundness.
 (NB Please note that any non-compliance with the duty to co-operate is incapable of modification at examination).
 You will need to say why this modification will make the Local Plan legally compliant or sound.
 It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
 Please be as precise as possible.

-The SHMA figures should only be taken into account, alongside the figures derived from published government household projections thereby using the most probable values for all input parameters rather than extreme figures.
+The SHMA figures can be taken into account, alongside the figures derived from published government household projections thereby using the most probable values for all input parameters rather than extreme figures.